shambadynamic/NEAR-Shamba-Oracle-Backend/README.md

 10. Again, the user gets another transaction url as the second transaction (in the above example, it's https://explorer.testnet.near.org/transactions/tMvtmZifqkafzRYhAjgVsjGi4xcRS4Li7aQNbRbcVeo i.e., the second element of the "transactions" array in the RESPONSE body of the API).

+11. Finally, the requested "agg_value" (i.e., "agg_max" in the above example) is now rendered to the front-end as a pop-up alert box, and both the transaction urls are shown in the "Transactions" tab.

 ## View pending requests

 The oracle node is continually polling the state of the **oracle contract** to see the paginated request _summary_.
 This shows which accounts have requests pending and the total amount of pending requests: